Fort Bend Property Taxes Cut in 88% of Informal Hearings

 Texas property owners should protest annually since It is the world’s safest wager.
 No cost and a 60% chance of savings annually.

 Informal appeals can have a scattershot nature of success across Texas, with some appraisal districts being true misers when it comes to settling protests.
 FBCAD is one of the more generous, at least when it comes to giving a reduction of some sort.
-A total of 50,483 informal appeals were settled with a reduction in 2023.
-Single family homes were able to land 43,428 reductions, while businesses netted a reserved 7,055.
-This was the highest number of homes settled to date, while the worst outcome for businesses since 2018.
+A total of 59,696 initial appeals were settled with a reduction in 2024.
+Single family homes were able to land 50,391 reductions, while businesses netted a reserved 9,305.
+This was the highest number of homes settled to date, while being the second highest for businesses.

 Percent That Resulted in A ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.